-<<Moreover, with regard to the Receivables originated by other banks, as described above, Banca Carige and BML according to the Warranty and Indemnity Agreement have represented and warranted that, to the best of their knowledge, there is no pending litigation the effects of which could adversely affect the possibility for each transferor to transfer fully, definitively, irrevocably and without the possibility of revocation or nullity, the Receivables.
-Finally, the Portfolio includes only receivables which are granted: (1) by Banca Carige or any other bank belonging to the Banca Carige Group, and incorporated into Banca Carige following the date in which the Loan has been granted, or (2) by BML, or (3) by other banks which do not belong to the Banca Carige Group, whose Loans have been purchased by Banca Carige or BML through the purchase of the relevant branches and as described above in this Section, or by way of subrogation in accordance with Law No. 40 of 2 April 2007, as subsequently amended.>>
+<< Moreover, with regard to the Receivables originated by other banks, as described above, Banca Carige and BML according to the Warranty and Indemnity Agreement have represented and warranted that, to the best of their knowledge, there is no pending litigation the effects of which could adversely affect the possibility for each transferor to transfer fully, definitively, irrevocably and without the possibility of revocation or nullity, the Receivables.>>.

+<

+<

-<< With regard to the subrogation mechanism, Banca Carige has carried out in each case a credit assessment in respect of the relevant borrower, in accordance with its credit and underwriting policies.>>.
+With regard to the subrogation mechanism, each of Banca Carige and BML has carried out in each case a credit assessment in respect of the relevant borrower, in accordance with its credit and underwriting policies.>>.